alik604/cyber-security/README.md

 > cyberSec stuff

 ## Projects Here

+* Anomaly Detection (Network Intrusion Detection)

+  * KDD cup ‘99
+  * NSL-DKK (corrected dataset based off KDD cup ‘99’)
+  * UNSW_NB15

+* Anomaly Detection (Finance)

+* > This might be be ‘Cyber Security’, but it is Time Series Anomaly Detection

+  - SPX 500 - pointing oddities from the past

+* Utilities
   * Dos script
   * File (de)Encrption - boilerplate code for my latter use
   * Simple keylogger
   * unExpectedProcessChecker - outputs the mutually exclusive set of processes, given set A, which is hardcoded, and set B, which is from the windows environment being run on